rivm-syso/SBooScripts/vignettes/Development/SolversandApproxFun.md

 If you, as a user, do not want to create the approximation functions yourself, the opportunity exists to solely provide a dataframe with timed emission data.
 The rest of the solver copies the same behavior as the one above.
+This means that extrapolation (taking the most extreme value and continuing this as a constant emission) is automatically done, as else the solver will crash.
 As you can observe, the output is also the same.

 ``` r
 emissions <- data.frame(Abbr = c("aRU", "s2RU", "w1RU", "aRU", "s2RU", "w1RU"), Emis = c(10, 10, 10,20, 20, 20), Timed = c(1, 2, 3, 4, 5, 6)) # convert 1 t/y to si units: kg/s